 The CARINTHIA was plagued by misfortune on her last round trip of the year to Canada in November 1966.
-Her outward sailing was delayed for forty-eight hours by severe gales in the Mersey, and on her return passage she was held up by fog in the St Lawrence.
-She then encountered storms in the Atlantic, described by her master, Captain H.L.de Legh, as the worst he had ever experienced.
-After being forced to heave-to off the Irish Coast, the CARINTHIA arrived back at Liverpool thirty-six hours late.
+Her outbound sailing was delayed for 48 hours by severe gales in the Mersey, and on her return passage she was held up by fog in the St. Lawrence.
+She then encountered storms in the Atlantic, described by her master, Captain H.L. de Legh, as the worst he had ever experienced.
+After being forced to heave-to off the Irish coast, the CARINTHIA arrived back at Liverpool thirty-six hours late.

 She had sustained rudder damage which necessitated dry-docking, and it was touch-and-go as to whether she would be ready to undertake a fourteen-night Christmas and New Year cruise from Liverpool to the Atlantic Isles.
 In the event the CARINTHIA was ready, but the unscheduled dry-docking meant that there hadn't been time to paint her hull white, and she completed her Cunard service in her original Cunard colours, whereas all her sisters were given white hulls early in 1967.

-The CARINTHIA alongside her Liverpool berth in Huskisson Dock.
+The CARINTHIA alongside her Liverpool berth in Huskissnon Dock

 The CARINTHIA laid up alongside the CARONIA